style0912/Unity-delaunay/README.md

 Upgrades compared to upstream:

+ - NOW PACKAGED AS A SINGLE .DLL FILE YOU CAN DRAG/DROP INTO UNITY
  - Demo project lets you enable/disable rendering of individual features
   - Helps you understand the definitions (undocumented in source)
   - Helps you experiment with the data structures before embedding in your own projects